pascalcroteau/matrixset/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-A `matrixset` a container of matrices, each having the same number of rows and columns and the same dimnames.
+A `matrixset` is a container of matrices, each having the same number of rows and columns and the same dimnames.
 Moreover, each dimname must uniquely identify elements.